VimalWill/TinyCompiler/README.md

 Minimal implementation for graph compiler with torch_mlir frontend to compile AI workloads to the NVIDIA GPU.
 The soul purpose of the project to understand the graph compilers and MLIR-framework.

 ## focused Graph Optimization
+> More optimization will be focused in future and looking for colabs for the project and learning process

 <h3>Operator fusion</h3>

 A custom fusion dialect to handle hardware-independent operator fusion